Weapons and armor in Chinese mythology, legend, cultural symbology, and fiction

 Legendary weapons, arms, and armor are important motifs in Chinese mythology as well as Chinese legend, cultural symbology, and fiction.
-Weapons featured in Chinese mythology, legend, cultural symbology, and fiction include Guanyu's pole weapon (featured in the 14th century historical novel Romance of the Three Kingdoms).
+Weapons featured in Chinese mythology, legend, cultural symbology, and fiction include Guan Yu's guandao (featured in the 14th-century historical novel Romance of the Three Kingdoms).
 This non-factually documented weapon has been known as the Green Dragon Crescent Blade.
-Other weapons from Chinese mythology, legend, cultural symbology, and fiction include the shield and battleax of the defiant dancer Xingtian, Yi's bow and arrows, given him by Di Jun, and the many weapons and armor of Chiyou, who is associated with the elemental power of metal.
-Chinese mythology, legend, cultural symbology, and fiction features the use of elemental weapons such as ones evoking the powers of wind and rain to influence battle.
+Other weapons from Chinese mythology, legend, cultural symbology, and fiction include the shield and battleax of the defiant dancer Xingtian, Yi's bow and arrows, given to him by Di Jun, and the many weapons and armor of Chiyou, who is associated with the elemental power of metal.
+Chinese mythology, legend, cultural symbolism, and fiction feature elemental weapons, such as those evoking the powers of wind and rain, to influence battle.

 Chinese mythology

 Chinese mythology refers to mythology that has been passed down in oral or written forms from in the geographic area now known as "China".
 Chinese mythology includes many varied myths from regional and cultural traditions.
 Chinese mythology is far from monolithic, not being an integrated system, even among just Han people.
 Chinese mythology is encountered in the traditions of various classes of people, geographic regions, historical periods including the present, and from various ethnic groups.
 China is the home of many mythological traditions, including that of Han Chinese and their Huaxia predecessors, as well as Tibetan mythology, Turkic mythology, Korean mythology, and many others.
 However, the study of Chinese mythology tends to focus upon material in Chinese language.
 Like many mythologies, Chinese mythology has in the past been believed to be, at least in part, a factual recording of history.
 Along with Chinese folklore, Chinese mythology forms an important part of Chinese folk religion.
 Many stories regarding characters and events of the distant past have a double tradition: ones which present a more historicized or euhemerized version and ones which present a more mythological version.
 Many myths involve the creation and cosmology of the universe and its deities and inhabitants.
 Some mythology involves creation myths, the origin of things, people and culture.
 Some involve the origin of the Chinese state.
 Some myths involve a culture hero who used or made and/or taught people how make or use artifacts.